 What does 'vacant' mean?

-- the owner, or the owner’s permitted occupier, as their principal place of residence (PPR), or
+- the owner, or the owner’s permitted occupant, as their principal place of residence (PPR), or

 - a person under a lease or short-term letting arrangement made in good faith.

-The occupation does not need to be by the same occupant or for a single continuous period
+The occupation does not need to be by the same occupant or for a single continuous period, and a beneficiary of a discretionary trust can be a permitted occupant.

-It is not enough that the property is available for occupation, such as by listing on a short term rental website.
-It must actually have been used and occupied for more than six months.
+It is not enough that the property is available for occupation, such as by listing on a short-term rental website.
+It must actually have been used and occupied for more than 6 months.

 It is not enough for the property to be used intermittently or on a casual basis by friends or family of the owner.
 The use and occupation must be either as a PPR or subject to a bona fide lease or letting arrangement.